motersen/multus/README.md

 Copyright (c) 2013, Moritz Petersen: Simplified BSD License
 See LICENSE File for full license text.

-__wordcount__ is a tool to count the number of occurences of words in texts.
+__wordcount__ is a tool to count the occurrences of words in texts.

 ## Build